lucasfelixc/lucasfelixc/README.md

 - 🚀 I currently work as **Frontend Developer** at [Get In](https://www.getinapp.com.br/)
-- 📖 I'm currently learning: Microfrontends, Design System
+- 📖 I'm currently learning: Back-end development with Node.js and Golang
 - ❓Ask me about anything related to JavaScript
 - ❤️ Passions: besides programming, I love realistic drawing and drums